gramineproject/gramine/CI-Examples/ra-tls-mbedtls/README.md

 dlopen-loaded.
 If the server is started not in the SGX enclave, then it falls back to using normal X.509 PKI flows.

-If server is run with a command-line argument (the only important thing is to have at least one argument), then the server will maliciously modify the SGX quote before sending to the client.
+If server is run with a command-line argument ``--test-malicious-quote``, then the server will maliciously modify the SGX quote before sending to the client.
 This is useful for testing purposes.

 ## RA-TLS client